 What you should know about living kidney donation

 About 95,000 people in the U.S. are waiting for a kidney transplant.
 Getting an organ from a living donor offers the best chance at a healthy life for those waiting for a new kidney.
 Approximately 6,000 people a year choose to donate one of their kidneys — sometimes to a family member and sometimes to a total stranger.
-To learn more about living kidney donation, we talked with Yolanda Becker, MD, director of the University of Chicago Medicine Kidney and Pancreas Program, I work with our patients to help them understand living kidney donation.
+At the University of Chicago Medicine Kidney and Pancreas Program, I work with our patients to help them understand living kidney donation.

 Why would someone need to undergo an organ transplant to get a new kidney?